How Does A/C Repair Work?

-A car's air conditioning works like any standard air conditioner, but on a much smaller scale.
-It's important to note that a vehicle's a/c doesn't produce cold air, it removes heat from the air entering its system.
+A car's air conditioner works like any standard air conditioner but on a much smaller scale.
+It's important to note that a vehicle's A/C doesn't produce cold air; instead, it removes heat from the air entering its system.
 The refrigerant in your vehicle alternates between a gaseous and liquid state.
 When refrigerant in its cool liquid form is exposed to warm air in your vehicle's condenser, it evaporates into a gas and absorbs or removes heat from the surrounding environment.
 The heated refrigerant then moves to a separate part of the system, where the gas is compressed into liquid by the compressor.
 Before the refrigerant can cycle back through the system, any water that may have been created in the process needs to be removed.
 This is achieved by a component known as a receiver or dryer.
 Once the water is removed, the refrigerant can start the cycle all over again.
 Whether you are in Manchester, Maine or Kennebec County, Maine, you can bring your car to Al's Certified Auto Repair today for any A/C repairs.

-Whether you're asking for your Acura, Buick, Cadillac, or Chevrolet, there are universal indicators that there is a problem with your car's air conditioner.
+Whether you drive a Acura, Buick, Cadillac, or Chevrolet, there are universal indicators that there is a problem with your car's air conditioner.
 If you notice any of these indicators, it is time to come in for an air conditioning evac/recharge service.
 Here are some signs to watch out for:

 It seems moist inside your vehicle - The common cause for moist air inside your car is usually moisture or debris trapped inside your air conditioning system.

-The air from your air conditioning smells - If you haven't used your air conditioning in a while, bacteria and fungus can settle into the system, creating a foul smell.
+The air from your air conditioner smells - If you haven't used your air conditioner in a while, bacteria and fungus can settle into the system, creating a foul smell.

-Something is leaking from your air conditioning - Leaking refrigerant is dangerous and this issue should be addressed as soon as possible.
+Something is leaking from your air conditioner - Leaking refrigerant is dangerous, and this issue should be addressed as soon as possible.

-Here are some tips to keep your car cool in hot weather in Augusta, ME without the air conditioning:
+Here are some tips to keep your car cool in hot weather in Augusta, ME, without turning your car’s air conditioner on:

-It is imperative to get your air conditioning repaired, especially in hot Kennebec summers.
-We at Al's Certified Auto Repair can help.
+Getting your air conditioning system repaired, especially in the hot Kennebec summer months, is imperative.
+We at Al's Certified Auto Repair can help!

 Your Local Reliable Auto Repair Shop for Air Conditioning Repair

 We at Al's Certified Auto Repair in Augusta have been fixing cars since 2001.
-Our team of technicians has decades of combined experience and is an expert in all things auto repair.
+Our team of technicians has decades of combined experience, and each staff member is an expert in all things auto repair.
 Specializing in Automotive Repair and Truck Repair, we will do a comprehensive inspection of your car to determine if you need additional services, such as scheduled maintenance.

 Reasons You Should Do Business With Us: